Top 26 Dental Marketing Ideas For 2026

 8. Supercharge Your Google Business Profile

-Keep your GBP active.
-Add weekly updates, fresh service photos, and keyword-rich posts.
-Google rewards activity and recency — not just information.
+Keep your GBP fresh and active.
+Post weekly updates, upload fresh service photos, and publish keyword-rich content.
+Google favors businesses that stay active and current — not ones that just exist.

 9. Build Your Social Media Presence

 These are free opportunities for your practice to increase brand awareness and stay connected with existing and potential patients.
-Have fun sharing what your practice is all about, and get some ♥ !
+Have fun sharing what your practice and team are all about, and get some ♥ !

 10. Invest in Smart Digital Ads